Woven and Non-woven Geotextile: What's The Difference

 In this article, we’ll highlight the key differences between them and their applications.

-Woven Geotextile Malaysia
+What is Woven Geotextile in Malaysia

 As the name implies, woven geotextile is manufactured by weaving together slit films.
 Slit films or tapes are fibrillated flat yarns uniformly woven at 90-degree angles.
 This process gives woven geotextile its durability and high load capacity.